Sjyhne/MapAI-Competition/team_fundator/README.md

 To run the script, simply write:
     sh prepare_data.sh

-The script `reclassify_masks.sh` reclassifies the masks with building edges and regions in-between two adjacent buildlings as separate classes.
+The script `reclassify_data.sh` reclassifies the masks with building edges and regions in-between two adjacent buildlings as separate classes.

 ## Training